 There’s plenty you can do to enhance your chances of appearing in the Buy Box, but even if you’ve optimized everything, you might not get exclusive access.

 The Buy Box algorithm will often give other merchants a chance to appear, especially if their price is lower than yours.
-It could take very aggressive pricing to win the Buy Box 100% of the time, and be more profitable overall simply to share it with others.
+It can take very aggressive pricing to win the Buy Box 100% of the time, and be more profitable overall simply to share it with other sellers.

 Myth 4: You just need to turn Buy Box eligibility on

-There’s confusion is some places about Buy Box eligibility.
+There’s confusion in some places about Buy Box eligibility.
 Amazon decide if you’re eligible to appear in the Buy Box, not you.

-The thing you can turn on in Seller Central is simply the Buy Box eligibility column in the reports.
-You aren’t turning on eligibility itself, but wouldn’t it be great if it was that easy?
+The thing you can turn on in Seller Central is the Buy Box eligibility column in the reports.
+You aren’t turning on eligibility itself.
+But wouldn’t it be great if it was that easy?